 Below are responses to the three most common questions that students have asked regarding the TSS program.
 Do not hesitate to seek additional information about the TSS program, or UTPB in general, so that you can choose the best possible college that suits your career goals.
 For additional information, please note the following specialized contacts.

-In general, the answer is “Yes”.
-There are a couple of exceptions: 1.
-Some degree plans do not include a minor, such as some chemistry tracks and the geology paleontology track and 2.
-The degree in InfoSys stipulates that students must minor in business, which is covered within the TSS program.
-For those degrees that do require a minor (Geol, Math, Cosc, Chem), the TSS student must earn a minor in one of the 5 science disciplines associated with TSS or minor in biology.
+The answer is “Yes.”
+There are a couple of exceptions: 1) Some degree plans do not include a minor, such as the chemistry track and the geology paleontology track, and 2) The degree in Information Systems stipulates that students must Minor in Business, which is covered within the TSS program.

-Yes, you can change your major (regardless of academic discipline) after being admitted into the TSS program.
-To maintain the TSS tuition/fees financial support you would have to change majors to one of the other disciplines in the TSS program.
-If you wish to change to a major outside of the TSS program (BS in Biology, for example), then see FAQ #6 below.
+Yes, you can change your Major after being admitted into the TSS program but you must choose one of the other designated TSS science disciplines.
+This will enable you to maintain the TSS eligibility and tuition/fees financial support.
+If you wish to change to a major outside of the TSS program disciplines, then see the answer to question #5.

 What happens to the financial support if I change to a major not included in the TSS program?

 You would no longer be afforded the $2500/year for tuition and fees which is the basis of the TSS program.
 However, if you have received financial support from the TSS program, then you would be eligible to receive financial assistance from other scholarships such as the Freshman Merit or the Freshman Grant.
 If you have maintained a good academic standing (GPA ≥ 3.00) while in the TSS program, then you would be eligible to apply for financial assistance after changing majors.